Isle of Wight

 Are you interested in finding out what happens to your rubbish and how you can do more to recycle?

-As part of the waste partnership between Isle of Wight Council and Amey, we offer an education outreach service to help schoolchildren understand how they can reduce, reuse and recycle the waste they produce.
+As part of the waste partnership between Isle of Wight Council and Amey, we offer an education outreach service to help schoolchildren and youth community groups understand how they can reduce, reuse and recycle the waste they produce.

-Primary and special needs school on the Island can book a FREE waste workshop with the Trust’s experienced team.
-Each school is entitled to at least one visit every two years.
+Primary, secondary, special needs school and youth community groups on the Island can book a FREE waste workshop with Amey’s dedicated education team.

 The practical workshops are tailored to school requirements and have creative curricular links at KS1 and KS2 (Science, Geography, PSHE, D&T, Art).
 As well as hands on activities for pupils, information is also available for parents/carers and advice can be given to schools about improving their own recycling processes.

-All resources and lesson plans are provided FREE by The Footprint Trust and will highlight the need to:
+All resources and lesson plans highlight the need to: